martin68/apt-smart/README.rst

 ``apt-get update`` to download a package list whose datafiles aren't consistent with each other.
-If this assumption proves to be correct (and also assuming that different mirrors are updated at different times :-) then the command ``apt-mirror-updater --update-package-lists`` should work around this annoying failure mode (by automatically switching to a different mirror when 'hash sum mismatch' errors are encountered).
+If this assumption proves to be correct (and also assuming that different mirrors are updated at different times :-) then the command ``apt-smart --update-package-lists`` should work around this annoying failure mode (by automatically switching to a different mirror when 'hash sum mismatch' errors are encountered).

-Publishing `apt-mirror-updater` to the world is my attempt to contribute to this situation instead of complaining in bug trackers (see above) where no robust and automated solution is emerging (at the time of writing).
+Publishing `apt-smart` to the world is my attempt to contribute to this situation instead of complaining in bug trackers (see above) where no robust and automated solution is emerging (at the time of writing).
 Who knows, maybe some day these issues will be resolved by moving logic similar to what